linc01n/sinatra-writeexcel/README.md

-# Sinatra::Writeexcel
+# sinatra-writeexcel

-TODO: Write a gem description
+sinatra-writeexcel is a sinatra extension to add support for Excel rendering with [writeexcel](https://github.com/cxn03651/writeexcel) templates.

 ## Installation